ErikOnBike/d3-template/README.md

             })
     ;
     ```
-* Tweens (for style, attribute or text) can also be used in combination with a transition by providing a [tween filter](#renderTweenFilter).
+* Tweens (for attribute, style, property or text) can also be used in combination with a transition by providing a [tween filter](#renderTweenFilter).

 ## <a name="Limitations">Limitations</a>